On the derived category of 1-motives: The derived category of -motives

 \begin{thm} In the above diagram\\ a) $B$ and $D$ are equivalence of categories.\\ b) $A$ and $C$ are fully faithful; restricted to torsion objects they are equivalences of categories. \end{thm}

 (For the notion of torsion objects, see Proposition \ref{p1.1}.)

 \begin{proof} a) For $B$, this follows from Proposition \ref{derxact} provided we check that any object $M$ in ${}^t\cM_0[1/p]$ has a finite left resolution by objects in $\cM_0[1/p]$.
 In fact $M$ has a length $1$ resolution: let $E/k$ be a finite Galois extension of group $\Gamma$ such that the Galois action on $M$ factors through $\Gamma$.
 Since $M$ is finitely generated, it is a quotient of some power of $\Z[\Gamma]$, and the kernel is a lattice.
-Exactly the same argument works for $D$.
+Exactly the same argument works for $D$ by considering the lattice part of a $1$-motive.
+(For $M = [L\to G]$, we get $L'\onto L$ with $L' \in \cM_0[1/p]$ as above so that $M' = [L'\to G]$ obtained by composition yields a projection $M'\onto M$ with kernel a lattice.)

 b) By a) it is sufficient to prove that $C$ is fully faithful.
 It suffices to verify that the criterion of Proposition \ref{pschapira} is verified by the full embedding ${}^t\cM_0[1/p]\to {}^t\M[1/p]$.